-Under Allen’s six years of leadership, nine certificates and four bachelor’s of science degrees in Domestic Science and Arts were granted.
+Under her six years of leadership, nine certificates and four bachelor’s of science degrees in Domestic Science and Arts were granted.
 These degrees are believed to be the first of their kind earned in the United States.

 In 1881, President Gregory resigned from the university and the School of Domestic Science and Arts was without a champion.
-Lack of public demand, coupled with staffing and financing difficulties, led to the school’s dismantling under President Selim H. Peabody.
-While some food sciences, like dairy technology, continued in other departments, research housed in the School of Domestic Science and Arts halted for the next 19 years.
+Lack of public demand, coupled with staffing and financing difficulties led to the school’s dismantling under President Selim H. Peabody.
+While some food sciences like dairy technology continued in other departments, research housed in the School of Domestic Science and Arts halted for the next 19 years.

 In the 1920s, the department underwent another rebranding to be called Home Economics.
 Several departmental changes occurred in this decade, including the addition of graduate courses and the extension of undergraduate courses.

 In 1943, the department formally divided to allow for more specialized coursework.
 The new divisions included: Child Development and Family Relationships, Foods and Nutrition, Home Management, Institution Management, and Textiles and Clothing.

 In 1947, the Board of Trustees approved a new department housed in the College of Agriculture called the Food Technology Department.
 Louis B. Howard, well known for his research in food processing and his contributions to wartime food programs, became the head of the Food Technology Department in 1948.
 The next several decades would usher in steady growth and change for both the Food Technology Department and the Division of Foods and Nutrition.

 On the heels of the College of Agriculture’s 1995 reorganization into the College of Agricultural, Consumer and Environmental Sciences, the Department of Food Science (formerly the Food Technology Department) and the Division of Foods and Nutrition merged in 1996 to form the Department of Food Science and Human Nutrition (FSHN).